 Agricultural engineering is one of the most misunderstood and under-deployed engineering disciplines, both by the employer and agricultural engineers themselves.
 This is chiefly because of the stigma-inspired complacency of practitioners and, the broad nature of the course.
 Here, we shall talk about what agricultural engineering truly means, the areas of specialization in agricultural engineering and job opportunities in agricultural engineering; because without optimal deployment of agricultural engineers, investment in agriculture will yield minimal returns, if not losses.

 We have discussed engineering in details here.
 We can then imply that agricultural engineering is the application of engineering to agricultural practice.
 It is a field of engineering which provides solution to the ergonomical challenges of agricultural practice through problem conversion to solvable mathematics.
 Ergonomics, simply put, is man-machine relationship.
+Machines facilitate and enhance human efforts.
 Practically, agricultural engineers are charged with the responsibility of designing and optimizing solution tools, machinery, systems, structures and processes used in the agricultural production, processing, storage and preservation.
 This introduces us to the broad nature of agricultural engineering.

 Branches, Options, Programmes or Areas of Specialization in Agricultural Engineering

 Before we jump into the options in agricultural engineering, it is worthy of note that not all stages of agricultural value chain demand technical input.
 For example, marketing and sales demand more social engineering than technical engineering, therefore, may not be covered in the options in agricultural engineering.
-The following are the options for specialization in agriculture engineering, sometimes, called programmes : soil and water engineering option, power and machinery option; biosystems engineering, bioresources engineering option, processing, structures, urban farming etc.
+(This, however, may appear in the future when software engineering is used to facilicate sales) The following are the options for specialization in agriculture engineering, sometimes, called programmes: soil and water engineering option, power and machinery option; biosystems engineering, bioresources engineering option, processing, structures, urban farming etc.

 Understanding Options in agricultural engineering